 “I’m a priest,” Menchú “Grace, course, is not.
 Liam’s lay brother.”

 “She—“ pointed Grace, “broke my apartment last Why?”
-She considered adding how, to everything: the broken door, the book, corrupted tape.
+She considered adding how, reference to everything: the broken door, the book, corrupted tape.
 Decided against it. problem a time.

 set the tray of atop the van.
-“Your brother’s possessed rare manuscript does not belong him.
+“Your brother’s possessed rare manuscript does not belong to him.
 It used to belong the people work for.
 It stolen years Turns the volume spent the last decades the Metropolitan Museum’s sealed collection.
-Two weeks ago, someone broke that collection and made off a number of books, including
+Two weeks ago, someone broke that collection and made off a number of books, including one.”

 “You’re saying was part the heist.” remembered Astoria, yesterday: severed fingers an ashtray of blood. male, mid-forties.
 Shots fired.
 Hope recovering, Christ, fingerprints.
 “No way.”

 directly.
-Your brother his friends, one parties looking to the stolen texts.” kept voice calm, maintained eye contact, presented himself to at an angle. was good seeming non-threatening; part of job, Sal guessed.
+Your brother his friends, were one parties looking to the stolen texts.” kept voice calm, maintained eye contact, presented himself to at an angle. was good seeming non-threatening; part of the job, Sal guessed.
 Her drifted Grace, who grinned, baring teeth.
 “There were others, willing to more.
-Your brother stole the book from original thief, and left copy its place.
+Your brother stole the book from original thief, and left copy in its place.
 We reached out your brother, hoping to resolve issue violence, but ran you.
 And then from you.
-The book valuable, only a collector, the people stole from don’t like to lose.
+The book valuable, only a collector, the people he stole from don’t like to lose.
 We keep safe, he works with us.”

 The fingers had wedged into the little gaps the ashtray meant hold cigarettes.
 Their nails pointed out: sunrays made and bone.